Kerry Meier: 2008 season

 In 2008, Meier was listed under four positions on the Kansas depth chart, backup quarterback, starting wide receiver, backup punter, and holder for kicks.
 He tied Dezmon Briscoe for the school mark for single-game receptions with 14 catches against Missouri.
 Meier had 97 catches for 1,045 yards, the fourth-most yards by a KU player in history.
 The 97 catches were a KU single-season record.
 He also had eight touchdown catches, which tied for third on the KU season list.
 Meier was also tied for sixth in the NCAA with 7.46 receptions per game.
 His 80.38 yards per game ranked 32nd nationally.
 Through the end of 2008, Meier had a streak of at least two passes in 21 consecutive games.
 Meier was a Biletnikoff Award candidate.
 He also earned All-Big 12 Honorable Mention honors.
 He was named Phil Steele All-Big 12 Third-team, Kansas City Star All-Big 12 Second-team, and Associated Press All-Big 12 Honorable Mention.
 Meier shared KU's Gale Sayers Most Courageous Player award with Jake Sharp, as well as KU's Most Improved Offensive Player with Dezmon Briscoe.

 Meier graduated in 2010 with a degree in sports management.

 Professional career

-Atlanta Falcons

-On April 24, 2010, Meier was picked 165th overall in the 2010 NFL Draft by the Atlanta Falcons.
+Meier was selected 165th overall in the 2010 NFL Draft by the Atlanta Falcons.
 On July 16, 2010 Meier signed a 4-year, $1.947 million contract with the Falcons.
 He spent the entire 2010 season on injured reserve after injuring his knee in the 2nd preseason game against the New England Patriots.
 In what was officially Meier's rookie year in 2011, he played in 12 games, but did not record a single catch.
 He was placed on waivers in April 2013 after spending 2012 on injured reserve.

 Personal life

 Meier has three older brothers all who played football.
-Shad Meier and Dylan Meier who played for Kansas State University.
+Shad Meier and Dylan Meier played for Kansas State University.
 Shad then spent six seasons in the National Football League.
 Adam Meier played at Pittsburg State.